siddharth-maddali/HEBCDIdatasets/README.md

 ### Notebooks
 Jupyter notebooks were used for the phase retrieval reconstructions and and a few subsequent computations for results seen in the manuscript.
-Dependencies include Tensorflow 1.5 for the GPU code for the reconstruction code.
+Dependencies include Tensorflow 1.5 for the GPU reconstruction code.
 The notebooks are named correspondingly to the data files described above.

 ### Python scripts